 So, what is a healthy relationship?
 And how do you build a good relationship?

 Before we dig deep and unearth the different healthy relationship characteristics, let’s look at the meaning of a healthy relationship.

 Healthy Relationship Definition:

-A healthy relationship is a relationship that is filled with love, joy, and trust.
+A healthy relationship is a relationship that is filled with love, joy, and trust to mention a few.
 A relationship in which both partners feel respected, cherished and safe enough to completely open up to each other.

 While every relationship is different there are a few key aspects that will allow you to thrive as a couple.
 Today I’m sharing with you 10 signs of a healthy relationship.